Who Are We?

 So how is it that 8 men, each with their own demanding careers and family lives, suddenly volunteered to start and run a nonprofit organization?
 On January 10, 2012, after a four-year, fiercely fought battle against breast cancer, Obie Scott lost his wife Debra.
 Several of his friends eagerly offered to help Obie and his family, but he humbly declined.
 He believed that they should help someone who truly needed it.

 This notion sparked something in Obie and his friends.
 They decided to host a second annual golf tournament, only this time in Debbie's honor.
 Thus was born the organization's annual Strokes4Hope Golf Tournament to benefit Dr. Hope Rugo and her breast cancer research efforts.
 In 2011, the group raised around $1,800 to donate to the UCSF breast cancer research lab.
 In 2012, after Debbie's passing, the event brought in $12,000.
 In 2013, that amount nearly doubled to over $20,000 raised.
-Every year since we have brought in more support and for this year, 2019 we are looking to break the $75,000 mark for amount raised.
+Every year since we have brought in more support and plan to continue these efforts.

-After seven successful years with our golf tournament, Whitney Ranch Charitable Foundation is expanding its efforts.
+After eight successful years with our golf tournament, Whitney Ranch Charitable Foundation is expanding its efforts.
 Specifically, we have partnered with Sutter Roseville Medical Foundation as a benefactor along with Dr Hope Rugo of UCSF the foundation is working towards purchasing equipment for needed breast cancer diagnostics as well as the ongoing research done by Dr Rugo.

 To learn more about our the founding board members, visit the "Our Team" page.